ggalmazor/ggalmazor.github.io/src/_posts/2024-09-23-github-deployment-stats.md

 https://docs.github.com/github-cli/github-cli/creating-github-cli-extensions
 {% endhighlight %}

-It's basically about creating some git repo at GitHub called `gh-whatever` with an executable `gh-whatever` file located at the root of the repo.
-Easy enough 🤷‍♂️

-Unfortunately, I wanted to leverage the NodeJS script I already had built, so I went down the rabbit hole of the `--precompiled other` option.
-You can develop GitHub CLI extensions in any language as long as you provide a `scripts/build.sh` script that compiles executable binaries for a set of platforms and architectures at `dist`.
+However, since I had already built the script in NodeJS, I opted to use the `--precompiled` option, which allows you to use any language as long as you provide a script to compile the necessary binaries.

-After making some searches and trying stuff out, I found a strategy that was promising:
-- Use [Rollup](https://rollupjs.org/) to transpile and package the NodeJS 22 ES6 modules code into a NodeJS 14 CommonJS code (don't get me started on why this was needed, please)
-- Use [vercel/pkg](https://github.com/vercel/pkg) to compile executable binaries to *some* of the required platform and architecture combinations

-You can check the code [here](https://github.com/ggalmazor/gh-deployment-stats/tree/nodejs_version).
-I was able to produce binaries in my computer, and the GitHub Workflow responsible for building and publishing them was working as well, but for some reason, once installed as a GitHub CLI extension, it didn't work as expected.

-Ultimately, I was going back and forth with the tooling, settings, runtime versions, and I wasn't able to produce binaries for all required platform and architecture combinations anyway, so I threw the towel on NodeJS and decided to port it to Go, which looked like better supported by the existing tooling.
+You can find the code for the NodeJS version [here](https://github.com/ggalmazor/gh-deployment-stats/tree/nodejs_version).
+After some trial and error, I decided to port the tool to Go, which was better supported by GitHub CLI's tooling.

-The end result works reasonabily well:
+## Final Result

+The Go version of the extension works as expected.
+Here's an example:

 {% highlight bash %}
 $ gh deployment-stats -cutoff 2024-08-01T12:00:00Z foo bar main